Top Hikes in the Taupo Region

 5. Tongariro River Trail

 This pleasant loop walk takes you high along the river banks and along private farmland.
 You can make a stop at the Tongariro National Trout Centre museum to see a freshwater aquarium and blue duck enclosure.
+Check out the details of this walk on the DOC website.

 Location: Turangi, along State Highway 1.